 Chase has made it a bit harder to do what’s called “churning” of their cards, where you get a card simply for the bonus, cancel it, and then get another one as soon as you can.
-I’ve not done this either, but I still have to live with the new rules that Chase has put into place, which is you can’t have opened more than four new cards in the past 24 months.
+I’ve not done this either, but I still have to live with the new rules that Chase has put into place, which is you can’t have opened more than four new cards in the past 24 months with any lender.
 So this changes the strategy for opening new cards, and I don’t know if Chase intended this result, but it puts a higher priority on getting Chase cards first.

 The first consideration in the credit card game is your credit score and credit utilization.
 Find out your credit score, and if it is low, spend some time building it back up before you dive in.
 You’ll most likely need a “very good” to “exceptional” rating for the premium cards.
 Opening new cards may have an impact on your score temporarily as your new accounts start to outweigh the old.
 One way to balance this is to keep old accounts open as long as you can.
 In the long run, though, it will improve your score over time as you have higher amounts of credit, but lower utilization.

-Once you start earning rewards, you may be tempted to redeem them for statement credits or gift cards, but I recommend you hold off until you can apply for one of Chase’s premium cards, either a Sapphire Preferred or Sapphire Reserve (if you really want to dive in head first).
+Once you start earning rewards on your Freedom, you may be tempted to redeem them for statement credits or gift cards, but I recommend you hold off until you can apply for one of Chase’s premium cards, either a Sapphire Preferred or Sapphire Reserve (if you really want to dive in head first).
 These are the cards that allow you access to the fullness of the Ultimate Rewards travel portal.
-You can book travel using your points or transfer points to their airline and hotel partners.
-I find the greatest value in transferring my points to Southwest and Hyatt.
+You can book travel using your points or transfer points to airline and hotel partners.
+I find the greatest value is transferring my points to Southwest and Hyatt.
 I’ve gotten Southwest flights for as little as 3500 points, and Category 1 Hyatt hotels are only 5000 points.
 You can even transfer the points from your Freedom card to the Sapphire product in order to earn lots of points on the rotating categories, and then redeem them for those great travel benefits.

 If you own a small business or are thinking of starting a side hustle, you could add one of Chase’s business cards to your wallet.
-The Business Ink Preferred is not as great of an earner as the now defunct Ink Plus version that we have, but you could get the opening bonus and then downgrade to the Business Ink Cash so long as you have another premium card in your account like one of the Sapphires.
-I love using my Ink card to buy gift cards at Staples and OfficeMax, especially when the Visa gift cards are on sale and I can really rack up the Ultimate Rewards points in a hurry.
+The Ink Business Preferred is not as great of an earner as the now defunct Ink Plus version that we have, but you could get the opening bonus and then downgrade to the Business Ink Cash so long as you have another premium card in your account like one of the Sapphires.
+I love using my Ink card to buy gift cards at Staples and OfficeMax, especially the Visa gift cards, and I can really rack up the Ultimate Rewards points in a hurry.

 If you are thinking of getting into the travel rewards credit card game, any of the links in this post are referrals for cards we have in our wallets, so I would appreciate it if you used them.
 However, be sure to check the offer my referral gives you versus the public offer, because you may get a better deal using the public offer.
-Also, check the Referrals page for more Chase credit cards.
+Check the Referrals page for more Chase credit cards.
 Again, be sure you can pay off any balances you rack up so that you are not paying interest or it will negate the benefits.